Hike for the future of wildlife

-Every year, a group of WDFW staff invites members of the public to help celebrate National Trails Day (June 5 this year), while benefitting young people interested in wildlife management.
+Every year, a group of WDFW staff invites members of the public to help celebrate National Trails Day (June 4, 2022), while benefitting young people interested in wildlife management.

 The annual Dave Brittell Memorial Hike not only celebrates the legacy of WDFW biologist Dave Brittell, it also raises money for the scholarship fund his family organized, helping students further their education in wildlife management at northwest colleges.
 Organizing the event each year is a labor of love for WDFW Regional Director Steve Pozzanghera.